 How often you utilize this plan is up to you: weekly, once per month, every other month, or whenever you feel the need to revamp and refresh.
 Upon completion of this program, I signed up for delivery once per month.

 Will I Lose Weight?

 Splendid Spoon does not guarantee weight loss.
-To keep track of calories and nutrition, I logged everything using the Lose It! app.
-However, I needed to manually enter most information as the foods already in the system and the scanning system often brought up inaccurate results.
+To keep track of calories and nutrition, I log everything using the Lose It! app.
+However, I sometimes need to manually enter most information as the foods already in the system and the scanning system often bring up inaccurate results.

 It’s important to remember (and I have seen misinterpretations by other bloggers) that each smoothie bottle and soup container contains two servings.
 You will likely eat two full servings for your meal.

 For full nutrition information on all their food products, click here.

 I worked out almost every day and stuck to the plan.
 I found myself not craving carbs, snacks, sweets, or even alcohol.
 At the end of the week, I was down two pounds!

 My energy remains high throughout the day.
 I felt less bloated.
 And, I love not having to even think about what to eat or prepare for each meal.

 I’m a vegetarian and I often wonder if I’m getting enough of the right nutrients.
 Splendid Spoon takes away my worries.
 Not only do they combine ingredients and antioxidants that I would never have on hand, but they also vary the types of added proteins.

 For some reason, as a teenager, I pretty much avoided the bad skin phase.
 Yet, as an adult, I suffer from rosacea and breakouts.
 My skin without question looks better when I do Splendid Spoon.